Research papers and presentations

 Reports and data documentation

-Measuring Science, Technology, and Innovation: A Review, with Adam Jaffe, May 2012.
+Measuring Science, Technology, and Innovation: A Review, with Adam Jaffe, May 2012 (rev. 2017).
+Annals of Science and Technology Policy 2018.
 Report for the Panel on Developing Science, Technology, and Innovation Measures for the Future, National Academy of Science.
+Summary slides.

 Methods and software for the harmonization and integration of datasets: A test based on IP-related data and accounting databases with a large panel of companies at the worldwide level, with Grid Thoma, Salvatore Torrisi, Alfonso Gambardella, Dominique Guellec, and Dietmar Harhoff, paper prepared for presentation at the PatStat Conference - Conference on Patent Statistics for Decision Makers, Vienna, September 3-4, 2008.